Unplugged by Eric Clapton

 About the album Unplugged

-This particular work came at an extremely difficult and distressing time in Eric Clapton's personal life, as his four-year-old son had died after falling from an open window a few months earlier.
-Clapton initially transformed this tragedy into the composition "Tears In Heaven," which he wrote with Wilbur Jennings, and eventually into the album "Unplugged," where he presents new and old songs of his own, as well as acoustic covers of others.
-The creation of this album, and the acceptance it received from the public, gave strength to its creator and served as a form of release.
+This particular work came at an extremely difficult and distressing period in Eric Clapton's personal life, as his four-year-old son had died after falling from an open skyscraper window a few months earlier.
+Clapton initially transformed this tragedy into the composition Tears In Heaven, which he wrote with Wilbur Jennings, and eventually into the album Unplugged, where he presents new and old songs of his, as well as covers of others in an acoustic performance.
+The creation of this album and the acceptance it received from the public gave the creator courage and acted in a liberating way.
 The album is filled with excellent acoustic rock and blues songs thanks to the musicians accompanying Clapton, as well as producer Russ Titelman.

 Comments ${ comments.length }$